lsilvapvt/redis-probe/README.md

 ## Run redis-probe as a container

 A sample container image containing the latest version of the `redis-probe` application is available from project `silval/redis-probe` in [Docker Hub](https://hub.docker.com/repository/docker/silval/redis-probe).
-The image is created with the (Dockerfile)[./docker/Dockerfile] available in this repository.
+The image is created with the [Dockerfile](./docker/Dockerfile) available in this repository.

-A (sample deployment file)[./deploy/redis-probe.yml] is provided to deploy `redis-probe` to a Kubernetes cluster.
+A [sample deployment file](./deploy/redis-probe.yml) is provided to deploy `redis-probe` to a Kubernetes cluster.

 The sample deployment file deploys the container to a `dev` namespace, so make sure to create it or update that entry accordingly for your environment.